adamsilver/fdpb/03-book-a-flight.md

 };
 ```

-When a checkbox is clicked the `onCheckboxClick` method is called.
+When a checkbox is clicked, the `onCheckboxClick` method is called.
 The first thing it does is check to see if the the checkbox has been checked or not.
-If it has, then we check to see if the quota has been surpassed.
-If both conditions are met, then we find a previously selected checkbox and uncheck it.
+If it has, then it checks to see if the quota has been surpassed.
+If both conditions are met, then the previously selected checkbox is unchecked.

 ## Summary

-In this chapter we continued to employ One Thing Per Page, which meant we could provide users with simple, but innovative interfaces that make full use of the available screen estate.
-As much as we tried to use native form controls, it became apparant that breaking new ground was necessary if we wanted to provide the best user experience.
-In the end we designed four custom components from scratch:
+In this chapter, we continued to use One Thing Per Page which allowed us to make use of the total screen estate.
+We looked at ways of reducing friction, not only through interface design, but also by looking at the journey as a whole.

+As much as we tried to use native form controls, in their standard format, it became apparant that custom components were necessary to give users the best user experience.
+In the end we designed four custom components:

 - An autocomplete control which lets users search through a long list of destinations quickly and accurately.
 - A date picker components which lets users find a date in the future without having to worry about formatting issues.